davatorium/rofi/doc/rofi-manpage.markdown

 `-padding`

   Define the inner margin of the window.
-Default is 5 pixels.

   To make rofi look like dmenu:

       rofi -hmode -padding 0

+  Default: *5*

 `-sidebar-mode`